synedra/arcjet-example/README.md

 That's all there is to it!
 If you have any questions you can contact me at synedra@gmail.com, or check the ArcJet documentation which has clear, excellent examples.

 Note that if you deploy this to Vercel, you will need a "Pro" account because the api/chat client is too big.
+You will also want to change the bot protection to be more lenient, as the Vercel system itself shows up as an AUTOMATED bot.
+You can change this value, or change LIVE to "DRY_RUN" in the configuration.

 This will deploy locally with no problem, however.